aws-solutions/media-exchange-on-aws/README.md

 1. Login into MediaExchange account using the ConsoleUrl to launch ServiceCatalog portfolio manager.
 This URL is available in the stack outputs section of the MediaExchange CloudFormation stack.
 1. The page should list out three products from AWS Solutions Library.
 Use _Transfer agreement_ to link a publisher and subscriber.
 1. On the product list screen, click on _transfer agreement_ and then click launch product button.
-1. Enter a stack name eg. mediaexchange-studio-ott-agreement.
+1. Enter a stack name eg. mediaexchange-poc-ta.
 1. Enter names for publisher and subscriber.
 1. (Optional) add tags to resources by specifying them as key-value pairs.
 1. Clink launch product.